LucaPanofsky/forma-ui/README.md

 </body>
 ```

+> todo: partials must be able to receive inputs at compile time
+> todo: inputs can be inlined or configured

 `compile-site` resolves every `<meta name="partial">` directive inline and writes flat `.html` files to the output directory, preserving the folder structure.
-The compiled pages have no dependencies on the build system at runtime.
+The compiled pages have no runtime dependency on the build system.

 ---